-The computer lab in building 8 may be used by students during scheduled open hours or as assigned by an instructor.
+The computer lab may be used by students during scheduled open hours or as assigned by an instructor.
 Printer paper will not be provided for students to print materials but students may seek assistance from faculty or staff to request lab paper from the college if needed.
 Lack of computer lab paper is not an excuse for not having homework assignments, skills lab sheets, or any other required documents.
-Students should come prepared for class.

-EXAMS

-- See Lecture/Exam Schedule. - Presentation of material includes class lectures, discussion, handouts, videos, and power point.
-Exams will be administered on computer via ATI. - Exams are administered in a campus computer lab using ATI and the lab must be reserved by the instructor in advance.
-Students are expected to arrive on time to exams and complete the exams within the time frame allowed as other classes may be booked behind our scheduled time and you will not be permitted to take your exam past the scheduled time unless arrangements are made in advance for extenuating circumstances.
-Due to the ever changing COVID conditions it is possible that you may take exams on ATI and have it proctored by ATI Proctorio.
-It is your responsibility to make sure that you have working computers with a web cam and a microphone and reliable internet. - In addition to course exams, each student will take a content mastery exam.
-Each student should score a Level 2 on each specialty exam.
-It is scored as follows: Level 3-95, Level 2-85, Level 1-70, less than Level 1-60. - The Final Content Mastery exam may substitute the lowest exam grade pending the student has ZERO absences. - The Content Mastery exams will be given as: - Practice Exam A - Practice Exam B - Fundamentals Assessment - Grades will be recorded on Blackboard for the student to view.
-The student will also be provided a grade sheet on Blackboard for all grades to be recorded by the student after reviewing their exams.
-It is up to the student to keep up with their grade sheet and grades. - Students will have the opportunity to review each exam taken as scheduled by the instructor.
+EXAMS Presentation of material includes class lectures, discussion, handouts, videos, and power point.
+Exams will be administered on computer via ATI.

+In addition to course exams, each student will take a content mastery exam on ATI.
+Each student should score a Level 2 on the content mastery exam.
+It is scored as follows: Level 3-95, Level 2-85, Level 1-70, less than Level 1-60.
+Prior to taking the exam, students must submit their score on either Exam A or Exam B practice exams.
+Students must score 90 or above on at least one of these exams.
+A hard copy of the exam score will be turned in prior to taking the ATI proctored exam.

+Grades will be recorded on Blackboard for the student to view.
+It is the responsibility of the students to keep up with their individual grades.

+Students will have the opportunity to review each exam taken as scheduled by the instructor within 1 week of the date of the exam.
 After viewing the exam, if the student has further questions, the student will need to email the instructor for an appointment to review the exam for further explanation.
 The student must discuss this with the instructor within 48 hours of viewing their grade.
-Once the 48 hours has passed without the student questioning the grade or question, the assigned grade is final and may not be challenged at the end of the course.
+Once the 48 hours have passed without the student questioning the grade or question, the assigned grade is final and may not be challenged at the end of the course.
 Grades will not be emailed or given out by phone.

-- Medical Terminology: Abbreviations & Definitions may be included in the unit exams. - Assignments/ Quizzes/ may be given as a "Ticket to Class" or to enhance your learning of the course material and will count toward 10% of total course grade. - Final Exam may also include Abbreviations and Definitions. - All ASCCL skills must be completed with a grade of 85 or better, or the student must remediate those skills (see section on ASCCL for details). - Students must earn a "76" or better in this class and meet all criteria as discussed above for progression.
+- Medical Terminology: Abbreviations & Definitions may be included in the unit exams. - The final exam may also include Abbreviations and Definitions. - Students must earn a "76" or better in this class and meet all criteria for progression.